Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/modules/audio/lavalink_v4/setup.md

 >[!NOTE]
 > Lavalink V4 is required but currently not in stable release.
->
-> We are providing a direct download from the pre-release ci.

-Download the Lavalink V4 server from [here](/natives/Lavalink.jar).
+Download the Lavalink V4 server from the [beta release](https://github.com/lavalink-devs/Lavalink/releases/tag/4.0.0-beta.1).

 To use the Lavalink server, you need to configure it first.